-The DLC accepts applications for Interior and/or Exterior Networked Lighting Control systems.
+The DLC accepts applications for interior and/or exterior networked lighting control systems.
 Such systems are defined for the purposes of the Qualified Products List (QPL) as the combination of sensors, network interfaces, and controllers that effect lighting changes to luminaires, but do not include the luminaires themselves.
-The DLC is now accepting applications for DC and PoE-based control systems, in order to expedite qualification when that becomes available.
-However, these systems will not be listed until a corresponding policy to qualify DC and PoE luminaires for the DLC’s SSL QPL is released, currently scheduled for September 2018.
+DC and PoE networked lighting control systems are eligible to be qualified, in conjunction with the SSL Testing and Reporting Requirements for DC and PoE Lamps, Luminaires, and Retrofit Kits.

 All systems must be fully commercially available and able to be purchased with complete, final documentation and literature readily available on the manufacturer’s website before they can be listed.
 The DLC also requires that a qualified system has been installed and operated successfully in at least one actual field installation not owned by the Applicant or by a business partner of the Applicant (such as a sales rep), before listing on the QPL.

 "Systems" will be listed on the Network Lighting Controls QPL according to the "system" name that the system is marketed under.
 Variations of system configuration that are marketed under a single name will be treated as a single system for qualification and listing purposes.
 The QPL will stipulate what configurations or components are required to meet the Technical Requirements.

 Systems that are marketed under a different name using different components produced by the same manufacturer, even if they share some of the same components, must be qualified and listed separately with a full qualification fee for each additional system name.